 Surgeon Spotlight: Dr. Duc Thinh Pham

-"We have some of the world’s leading experts on a vast spectrum of diseases and procedures, which means we are able to work together to create the most optimal protocols for patients with very complex illnesses,” says Pham.
+"We have some of the world’s leading experts on a vast spectrum of diseases and procedures, which means we are able to work together to create optimal protocols for patients with very complex illnesses,” says Pham.
 "I really enjoy working with my colleagues in cardiac surgery and interventional cardiology on both open, minimally invasive heart surgeries and transcatheter valve interventions.
 This collaboration allows us to offer a breadth of innovative and individualized therapies for our patients.”

-Passion for health and wellness
+Passion for Health and Wellness

 As a child, Pham and his family moved to North America after the Vietnam War.
 He says his family has always held wellness in high regard: “We survived the war, and that experience changed me forever.
-I realized that beyond survival, one of the most basic human needs is medicine for good health and wellness.
+I realized that beyond survival, one of the most basic human needs is medicine for health and wellness.
 Pursuing medicine and helping people achieve good health and wellness is an area in which I feel I help others the most,” he explains.

 During his time as a medical student and surgical resident, Pham was exposed to many pathologies and organ systems.
 But the heart captivated his attention.

 "I consulted on a case of a woman who came in with triple valve endocarditis.
 She was nearly dying; we rushed her to surgery that evening, and the following day, she was sitting up in a chair, talking to her family again,” Pham recalls.
 “That case impressed upon me what an immediate impact we as cardiac surgeons can have on a patient’s life—and quality of life.”

 A Focus on Family

 Pham says his passion for cardiac care is driven by this desire to help patients enjoy time with their families and friends and to live their most happy, productive lives.